sixshootercat/personal-portfolio/README.md

 ## Description

-This is a personal portfolio website built with a Nextjs frontend and Sanity Studio backend.
+Personal portfolio monorepo built with a Nextjs client and Sanity Studio server.